arapulido/katacoda-scenarios/datadog-operator/step5.md

 [...]
 ```

 The Datadog Operator makes it very easy to enable logs, APM and process monitoring.
-Open the file called `dd-operator-configs/datadog-agent-agents.yaml`{{open}} and check how we have added an `apm`, a `process` and a `log` sections to the `agent` section to enable those features.
+Open the file called `dd-operator-configs/datadog-agent-agents.yaml`{{open}} and check how we have added an `apm` and a `log` sections to the `agent` section to enable those features.

 ```
 apm:
-  enabled: true
-process:
   enabled: true
 log:
   enabled: true